RiccardoRuggieri/Math-Quantum-Mechanics/README.md

   - Perturbed Magnetic Laplacian on the whole space, bounds for the ground state.

 ### Seminar
-- A variational approach to energy minimization for pertubed free Hamiltonians.
+- A variational approach to energy minimization for pertubed Hamiltonians.

 For more information about the course, visit the [Polytechnic of Milan](https://www11.ceda.polimi.it/schedaincarico/schedaincarico/controller/scheda_pubblica/SchedaPublic.do?&evn_default=evento&c_classe=811722&__pj0=0&__pj1=56624147333f2b1d91833fe6addd4fcd) website.